Skip to main content

 • unlock a user’s smartcard and reset logon passcodes

-• ensure their contact details including email address and telephone numbers are recorded in the spine user directory
+• ensure their contact details including email address and phone numbers are recorded in the spine user directory

 • perform CIM requests